Get a quote

 In our previous article, we outlined how the recent escalation of building material costs and inflation pressure has widened the gap between the current building sum insured and the actual cost of full replacement should a disaster strike.

-If you haven’t had a building valuation or adjusted your building sum insured on your strata insurance policy in the past few years, then the chances of your building being underinsured is extremely likely.
+If you haven’t had a building valuation or adjusted your building sum insured on your strata insurance policy in the past few years, then the chances of your building being underinsured is likely.

 The role of building valuations